mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 The development of software generally serves one of two purposes: (1) to solve a specific problem, or (2) to create a general-purpose tool.
 The first addresses immediate needs and reflects the particulars of a single task.
 By contrast, the second involves recognising patterns that recur across problems and abstracting them into reusable components.
 For example, (1) might be the optimisation of a wing to maximise aerodynamic efficiency, while (2) would be the optimiser.

-When general-purpose methods are decoupled from problem-specific logic, they can be packaged into reusable tools that others can use and extend.

-Packaging is an essential but often neglected step in the software development process.

-While domain experts (e.g. engineers, researchers, data scientists) typically focus on solving specific problems, developing general-purpose tools requires a shift in perspective towards reusability, abstraction and modularity.
-Building general-purpose tools forces developers to identify patterns across problems, design clean interfaces and write extensible code.
-This experience fosters better software engineering practices that improve all subsequent work.
+Domain experts (e.g. engineers, researchers, data scientists) are typically focussed on solving specific problems and rarely have experience in the development of general-purpose tools.
+Building general-purpose tools requires a shift in thinking towards reusability, abstraction and modularity.
+Making this shift results in better software that can be easily maintained and extended.

+This approach fosters better software engineering practices that improve all subsequent work.

 This separation enhances code quality, promotes reusability and enables collaborative development.

+Decoupling general-purpose methods from problem-specific logic, enables... reusable tools that others can use and extend.

+Yet packaging remains an often neglected step in the software development process.

 By understanding packaging, domain experts can move from writing isolated scripts to building robust software libraries.